The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 • Boundaries are set without guilt or shame

-This is not abandoning your values—it’s maturing them to hold more than one truth at the same time.
+This is not abandoning values—it’s maturing them to hold more than one truth at the same time.

 It asks you to show up more fully for your partner—without guilt, without emotional fusion, and without hierarchy.
+Creating a more evolved relational management system has to be a conscious and intentional journey.

 What the Research Says